-We assume you have a CML file with your model in Eclipse (with our plugin installed).
-A right-click to the CML-file will guide you to a Context Mapper context menu.
-When selecting the action Service Cutter: Generate Input File (JSON), you generate the Service Cutter ERD file in the required JSON format:
+We assume you have a CML file with your model in your IDE with Context Mapper installed.
+In the context menu of the editor you find the action Generate Service Cutter Input (ERD as JSON).
+By running this command, you generate the Service Cutter ERD file in the required JSON format:

 Generate SCL File

-The second input file for Service Cutter deals with additional User representations.
-Service Cutter takes them in JSON format, but there is some manual work required to create these file.
-Hence, we implemented another DSL which makes this step much easier.
+The second input file for Service Cutter deals with additional user representations.
+Service Cutter takes them in JSON format, but we implemented another DSL which makes it easier to edit them (since Context Mapper v6.x.x not really necessary anymore, since we can generate the complete file out of your CML model).
 These files have the file extension

 *.scl* (for Service Cutter Language).

-A SCL file can be generated out of a CML file.
-Again, a right-click to the CML-file will open the Context Mapper context menu.
-You can initialize your SCL file with the action Service Cutter: Initialize User Representations File (Exemplary):
+An SCL file can be generated out of a CML file.
+Again, a right-click in the CML editor will allow you to call the action Generate Service Cutter User Representations (SCL):

 Generate User Representations JSON File

-Once you have prepared your SCL file, you can generate the corresponding JSON file with the action Service Cutter: Generate User Representations File (JSON) in the context menu:
+Once you have generated/prepared your SCL file, you can generate the corresponding JSON file with the action Generate Service Cutter User Representation JSON File in the context menu:

 Using the JSON files in Service Cutter